-Print out our Preventing Nuisance Barking brochure and Noise Nuisance Letter, and share these materials with the pet owner.
+Print out the Barking brochure and Noise Nuisance Letter, and share these materials with the pet owner.
 They are designed to help pet owners understand the problem and offer some ideas about correcting a noisy pet issue.

 If you have tried unsuccessfully to solve the problem by talking to the pet owner, and you have identified other neighbors who are also disturbed by the noise, we can assist you.
 Carefully follow the instructions on the Noise Complaint Petition Form.
 Document your experiences thoroughly and honestly, as you may need to testify at an appeal hearing.

 - Please note that you must have the exact address where the nuisance pet lives, a minimum of three complainants, and the form must be signed.

 RASKC will contact the pet owner to let them know a complaint was filed and that they must take action to correct the problem.

 Do not stop documenting the noise issues.
 If the steps above do not resolve the problem, RASKC can take escalating enforcement action.
 In order to do so, contact us with updated documentation of the continuing problem.
 We will continue to work on the noise disturbance as long as you and your neighbors continue to document the ongoing problems and submit information to us.
 As necessary, RASKC officers will be dispatched and may issue additional notices of violation until the problem is resolved.